By Steven Weisbart, Chief Economist

-The I.I.I.
+The Insurance Information Institute (I.I.I.)
 Inflation Watch spreadsheet contains the latest data from the U.S. Department of Labor’s Bureau of Labor Statistics (BLS).
-Both current and expected near-term general inflation continue to be low by historical standards, but there are pockets of rising inflation, such as with prescription drugs, noted below.
-The CPI-U—the popular measure of inflation, sometimes called headline inflation—rose by 1.6 percent in October 2016 vs. October 2015, before seasonal adjustment.
-However, core inflation—the overall index minus the effects of price changes for food and energy—rose 2.1 percent for the 12 months ending October 2016.
-(Most economists prefer a year-over-year time frame and the core—not the headline–inflation measure.)
-The BLS year-over-year core inflation rate had been slowly trending up since May 2015 but has been essentially flat since January 2016 (and actually dipped from 2.3 percent in August to 2.2 percent in September to 2.1 percent in October The core year-over-year Personal Consumption Expenditure (PCE) deflator—the Federal Reserve Bank’s preferred inflation measure—has ranged from 1.3 percent to 1.9 percent since the end of the Great Recession and, as of September 2016, was 1.7 percent (the latest value).
-There still appears to be some slack in both the U.S. and especially the larger global economies, making sharp near-term overall future price increases unlikely.
-From a macroeconomic policy viewpoint, sharply rising inflation doesn’t appear to be a current or near-future problem to combat, but gradually rising inflation is possible and is being watched by the Federal Reserve Board’s Open Market Committee, among others.
-Many forecasters project headline CPI for the fourth quarter of 2016 to move higher, ranging between 1.7 and 3.3 percent.
+Both current and expected near-term general inflation continue to be low by historical standards, but there are pockets of rising inflation.
+The CPI-U—the popular measure of inflation, sometimes called headline inflation—rose by 2.0 percent in October 2017 vs. October 2016, before seasonal adjustment.
+Core inflation—the overall index minus the effects of price changes for food and energy—rose 1.8 percent for the 12 months ending October 2017.
+(Most economists prefer a year-over-year time frame and the core—not the “headline”–inflation measure.)
+The BLS year-over-year core inflation rate has been 1.8 percent or lower since May 2017.
+The core year-over-year Personal Consumption Expenditure (PCE) deflator—the Federal Reserve Board’s preferred inflation measure—has ranged from 1.3 percent to 1.9 percent since the end of the Great Recession (except for two months at the start of 2012, when it reached 2.1 percent) and, as of September 2017 (latest data as of this writing), was 1.6 percent.
+By most measures the U.S. economy is still growing, but capacity constraints might increase the likelihood of near-term price increases.
+From a macroeconomic policy viewpoint, gradually rising inflation is possible and is being watched by the Federal Reserve Board’s Open Market Committee, among others.
+Many forecasters project headline CPI for 2018 to range between 1.8 and 2.6 percent.

-Price increases relating to auto insurance property claims also have been quite moderate recently.
-Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims, but property damage liability as well, dropped by 0.1 percent in October 2016 vs. October 2015.
-These prices fell in most months since August 2012 and, despite some monthly increases, are about even with prices in May 2011.
-Falling prices for motor vehicle parts and equipment are welcome, of course, but they should be put into context: between August 2000 and February 2012 these prices rose virtually every month, for a cumulative gain of 46.7 percent (a compound annual growth rate of about 3.3 percent).
-Prices for motor vehicle repair rose by 1.7 percent for the 12 months ended October 2016, thanks primarily to a one-month jump of 0.6 percent in March 2016 over February 2016 and another 0.5 jump in April over March; prices for motor vehicle body work rose by 2.4 percent year-over-year (not seasonally adjusted).
-The BLS survey of consumer prices for motor vehicle insurance in September 2016 rose by 6.7 percent year-over-year; this is partly attributable to a 1.2 percent increase in April 2016 over March 2016 and another 0.9 percent increase in May over April 2015.
-The April-over-March increase is the largest one-month increase since July 2013 and only the second time since April 2003 that we’ve seen an increase of that size.
+Price increases relating to auto insurance property claims have been quite moderate recently.
+Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims, but property damage liability as well, fell by 0.6 percent in October 2017 vs. October 2016.
+These prices fell in most months since August 2012, although oddly the December 2016 change from November 2016 was +0.6 percent—the largest one-month rise in five years.
+In contrast, the most recent one-month change, October 2017 vs. September 2017, saw the largest price drop (-0.7 percent) since September 2016.
+Current prices for motor vehicle parts and equipment are about even with prices in May 2011.
+Prices for motor vehicle repair rose by 2.2 percent for the 12 months ended October 2017, thanks primarily to a one-month jump of 0.8 percent in September 2017 over August 2017, and a one-month drop of -0.9 percent in June 2017.
+Prices for motor vehicle body work rose by 2.3 percent year-over-year (not seasonally adjusted).
+The BLS survey of consumer prices for motor vehicle insurance in October 2017 rose by 8.2 percent year-over-year.
+The year-over-year increase has not been this high since the end of the hard market in June 2003.
 Of course, many factors other than prices for auto repair—such as the continuing drop in insurers’ investment income, and continuing above-CPI growth in the prices for intensive medical care, and an unusual upturn in the collision rate, which is related to the increase in the number of people employed (and adding cars to rush hour)—likely are affecting these increases.

 Please click on the file name below to view the article in PDF format.
 You will need Adobe Acrobat Reader to view the file.